libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_BFS_DFS/pathfinding.md

 ## The Code Structure
 [Top](#top)

-The `gui_lib.py` file contains all the necessary GUI capabilities that shouldn't be altered.
-However, some functions might aid in pathfinding visualisation:
+The `gui_lib.pyc` file contains all the necessary GUI capabilities that shouldn't be altered.
+However, some functions might aid in pathfinding visualisation.

+The important pieces are:

 - `Cell`: Represents a grid on the board, with `row` and `col` in the same way as `Point` class's `y` and `x` fields.
 It also has a `parent` field for easy tracing the found path if needed.

 - `CellType`: enum contains the pre-defined types of the Cell
   - `BLOCK`: marks the cell that is unreachable
   - `EMPTY`: marks the empty cell, reachable
   - `START`: marks the starting cell for searching
   - `END`: marks the target cell for searching

+- The following cell types will be used in next session.
-  - `GRASS`: marks a grass cell (will be used in the next workshop)
+  - `GRASS`: marks a grass cell with a cost of `5`
-  - `SAND`: marks a desert cell (will be used in the next workshop)
+  - `DESERT`: marks a desert cell with a cost of `10`
-  - `WATER`: marks a water cell (will be used in the next workshop)
+  - `WATER`: marks a water cell with a cost of `15`

 - `Canvas`: The base class of all sub-classes including `BFS`, `DFS`, `GBFS`, and the other 2 of the next workshop -- `DIJKSTRA` and `ASTAR`.
   - `x_grid_num`: the number of grid horizontally.
 It remains unchanged unless you call `setGridNum()` explicitly.
   - `y_grid_num`: the number of grid vertically.
 It remains unchanged unless you call `setGridNum()` explicitly.
   - `grids[][]`: the 2D matrix (list of list in python) holds the cell values.

 - `getValidNeighbour(Cell, direction):` Retrieves the neighbour on the specified `direction`.
   - `Cell` represents a cell object, while `direction` can be one of `east`, `north-east`, `north`, `north-west`, `west`, `south-west`, `south`, `south-east`.

 - `colourCell(Cell, colour, ratio=0.8)`: Fills the specified `Cell` with the given `colour`.
 The default `ratio` is `0.8`, filling `80%` of the cell with the colour.

 - `animateCell(Cell)`: Changes the cell colour during the searching process.
 It takes care about the cell type so that you don't need to worries about which colour to use - simply call the function by providing the cell itself.
 - The start and target cells are saved as `self.start` and `self.end`, while the path found should be saved as a list of `Cell` objects in `self.path`.